What's Halation & How to Add Halation Effect in Lighroom, DaVinci & Capture One

 This effect has existed ever since film stock was born, so it's also present in black and white stocks, yet heavily analyzed and emulated in color.

-If you're wondering why we don't see this effect as much on modern film stocks, well...Most modern film stocks have an anti-halation layer, but even so, you might notice some halation effect when shooting with these, it will just be subtler.
+If you're wondering why we don't see this effect as much on modern film stocks, well...Most modern film stocks have a remjet layer (ECN-2 films - aka Kodak Vision3) or an anti-halation layer, but even so, you might notice some halation effect when shooting with these, it will just be subtler.

 And that’s why anti halation layers were born.
 Most modern film stocks are packed with this anti-halation layer.